nonchosbatta/assonnato/README.md

 user.login 'Username', 'Password'
 ```

-... while the second is performing direct calls to *Assonnato* using *pigro.omnivium.it*.
+... while the second is performing direct calls to *Assonnato* fetching data from *pigro.omnivium.it*.
 ```ruby
 require 'assonnato'